Guide to Color Matching for Print on Demand Apparel

 • Apliiq's Ultimate Guide to Print Placements on Pants

-The Best Print Placement Options for Pants, Joggers, Leggings, and Shorts The print placement options on pants may seem endless.
-This guide will walk you through some of the top placements that will give your custom pant designs the professionalism ...
+The Best Print Placement Options for Pants, Joggers, Leggings, and Shorts The print placement options on pants and joggers may seem endless.
+This guide will walk you through some of the top placements that will give your custom pant designs the ...

 • How To Prepare Artwork For High Quality Digital Print (DTG / Direct To Garment)